The Stone Circle of Distant Hill

 The first stone to be placed was the ‘sighting ring’ stone.
 Years earlier, in the early 1990’s, I had unearthed a large stone while tilling our pumpkin patch.
 It was a beautiful 4-foot tall by 3-foot wide by 8-inch thick stone with a missing corner in a shape of a half circle.
 At the time, I was not sure what I would use it for, but it was definitely unique and worth keeping.

 When deciding on how to align the circle to the setting sun, this stone came to mind immediately.
-I found a 7-inch diameter metal ring from an old wagon wheel hub, and it fit the rounded corner perfectly.
-The plan was to look through the ring and align the top of a distant stone to the spot on the horizon where the sun set on the Winter Solstice.
+I found a 7-inch diameter metal ring from an old wagon wheel hub, and it fit the rounded corner of the rock perfectly.
+The plan was to look through the ring and align the top of a distant "outlier" stone to the spot on the horizon where the sun set on the Winter Solstice.

 The tallest standing stone is the alignment stone.